Guy Shrubsole with research by Chris Gordon-Smith17 Mar 2020

 - Natural England’s Moorland Line map, available from MAGIC, which maps a very similar area of upland to that covered by the Grade 5 land in Natural England’s Agricultural Land Grade maps.
 We referred to this to ensure we were excluding areas of peatland from consideration for tree-planting.
 We're also aware that Natural England have unpublished maps that more accurately show the location of deep peat – these could be referred to in future for specific tree-planting and tree regeneration schemes.

-- The Ministry of Housing, Communities & Local Government’s map of Green Belt land.
+- The government’s data on Green Belt land.
 Green Belt land can’t be developed for housing (not without special dispensation) and it surrounds many of England’s major cities.
 As such, it could be targeted for woodland creation – "greening the Green Belt".
 We decided to use the Forestry Commission’s Priority Areas maps as a proxy for amenity value instead, but Green Belt land covers a larger area, and might be used in preference.

 - The Environment Agency’s Working With Natural Processes (WWNP) maps.
 These were generated by the EA to map which land might be reforested to give greater potential for flood mitigation.
 There are 3 datasets here of most use - WWNP Floodplain Woodland Potential, WWNP Riparian Woodland Potential, and WWNP Wider Catchment Woodland Potential.
 They suggest that vast swathes of England could be usefully replanted with trees for natural flood mitigation purposes.